Bernardiswz/cs50p-2024-gold-vault/README.md

 unexpected behavior in system's resources or other operations related to such built-in functionality might affect the program's normal behavior.

-Encrypted files preferably shouldn't have their data modified, or it could put at risk the original data written to it.
+Encrypted files preferably shouldn't have their data modified, or it could put at risk the original data written to it to be reversible to decryption.

-And possibly the salt and iv bytes which are what will make the encryption reversible.
+For sake of simplicity and efficiency, confirmation isn't asked for passwords.
+So, if in doubt whether the password typed is correct.
+Attempt decryption of the now encrypted file using the same password.
+Preferably don't delete the original file or its data before assuring it's with the correct password.

 ### Prerequisites ###
 + Python 3.12.4 or later: [Download Python](https://www.python.org/downloads/)